Swendsen-Wang Algorithm on the Mean-Field Potts Model: Mixing Time at

 Note that $D_\pm',D_\pm''$ depend on $n$, but as \eqref{eq:Dpmaccent} shows they satisfy $D_\pm',D_\pm''=\Theta(1)$.

 We are now ready to show Item~\ref{it:G3}.
 For $z\in I_3$, we will set $G_3(z)=u_1 n^{2/3}(z-a)+u_2n(z-a)^2$ for $u_1,u_2$ which we next specify.
 To satisfy \eqref{eq:G3ders1}, we will choose

 Observe that $u_2<0$, so $G_3$ is not only a quadratic function but also concave.
 Note that $u_1,u_2$ satisfy $|u_1|,|u_2|=\Theta(1)$ from where it easily follows that \eqref{eq:iuyiuy} is satisfied (for $j=3$).
-For \eqref{eq:G3construction}, just observe that $u_2$, as defined in \eqref{eq:u1u2choice}, is a negative constant and hence the bound on $G_3''$ is immediate.
+For \eqref{eq:G3construction}, just observe that $G_3''(z)=2u_2=-D_+''$ and hence the bound on $G_3''$ follows from \eqref{eq:Dpmaccent}.
 This completes the construction for Item~\ref{it:G3}.

 For the construction in Item~\ref{it:G2}, we will need a handle of the derivatives of $G_3$ at the endpoint $z_m$ of the interval $I_3$ (we will also use these later in the construction for Item~\ref{it:G2}).
 Let